johnnolan/blog/_posts/2019-06-05-react-testing-library-hoc.markdown

 ogimage: "/assets/posts/2019-01-13-react.png"
 ---

-Recenlty I have had to test a React Higher Order Component using the fabulous [react-testing-library](https://github.com/testing-library/react-testing-library) but struggled to find how you can achieve this.
+Recently I have had to test a React Higher Order Component using the fabulous [react-testing-library](https://github.com/testing-library/react-testing-library) but struggled to find how you can achieve this.

 Before I go any further into detail, below is some example code I have done so you can get straight to copy and pasting.
 For more information see below the code sample.